Manage data /Connect /

 • Data revisions: every successful sync to a data layer generates a new data revision that represents the GraphQL schema and data at that point in time.
 By default, a data layer’s GraphQL API uses the latest data revision, but you can also pin a different revision instead.
 You can query a specific data revision using the revision’s GraphQL sandbox or its unique API URL.

 • Data source: an external system or service that contains your data, such as a content management system (CMS).
-Netlify Connect has built-in support for a number of data source types and you can add support for your own custom data source with the Netlify SDK.
+Connect has built-in support for a number of data source types and you can add support for your own custom data source with the Netlify SDK.

-• GraphQL API: allows web clients to query and receive data from a data layer on Netlify Connect.
+• GraphQL API: allows web clients to query and receive data from a data layer on Connect.
 A data layer’s GraphQL API defaults to use the latest data revision unless you pin a different data revision.
-Each data revision has a specific GraphQL schema based on connected data sources, and you use this schema to construct queries and API requests.
+Each data revision has a specific GraphQL schema based on your data sources, and you use this schema to construct queries and API requests.

 • GraphQL sandbox: an isolated environment in the Netlify UI that you can use to build and test queries against a data layer’s GraphQL API.
 Netlify creates a unique sandbox for each data layer that you create and for each data revision that results from a successful sync.